Observe /

 You can pause and resume your log sinks as required after they have been created, update the authentication details, and change the projects they target.

-You can enable make log sink target selected projects to select specific projects to forward logs from.
+By default, Northflank will forward logs from all running containers in all projects within your team.
+You can enable make log sink target selected projects under advanced options and select specific projects to forward logs from.
 Only containers running in the selected projects will have their logs forwarded.

 Validation log